reachlocal/liger/tutorials/1-getting-started-mac-ios.md

 * Depending on your internet speed it can take quite a while to install Xcode
 * Start Xcode, ready the license agreement and decide if you want to agree to it
 * OS X will ask you for your password so it can install additional components
-* Verify that you do indeed have version 5.0.2 or newer (screenshot!)
+* Verify that you do indeed have version 5.0.2 or newer by opening the about window.
+Liger will *not* work with older versions of Xcode

 ![Xcode](/media/tutorials/1-getting-started-mac-ios/Xcode.png)